Qualitative Insight: The Role of the Hospital Liaison Committee

+To fully comprehend the clinical realities of the Jehovah’s Witness blood prohibition, medical professionals must understand the institutional environment surrounding the patient.
+The following account is provided by a former Chairman of a Hospital Liaison Committee (HLC).
+This narrative serves as a vital qualitative case study, illustrating the systemic pressures, informational deficiencies, and institutional enforcement mechanisms that can effectively compromise genuine informed consent at the bedside.
 This article borrows from chapter seven of “Acquiring Freedom From Fundamentalist Religious Thinking” written by Dieter Parczany (under his pen name Peter Porjohn).
 The author is a member of the leadership team of AJWRB.

 Of course, I feel victimized by damaging religious influence.
 My thinking and my life had been dictated and manipulated by a religion that claims to be God’s only organization on earth.
 This was possible because I was willing to believe it.
 Being convinced I was “in the truth”, and presumptuous enough to know what God’s will was, I also became guilty of causing damage to others.
 Yes, others became victims because of me.
-I can not compensate for most of the damage I have done, and I am embarrassed about things I thought, said and did.
+I can not compensate for most of the damage I have done, and I am embarrassed about things I thought, said, and did.
 It is still saddening and very hurtful for me to think about some of the consequences of my actions.

 When a relapse occurs, a bone marrow or stem cell transplantation is usually considered.
 While Jehovah’s Witnesses do allow bone marrow transplantation, this procedure was out of the question, as the church would not agree to the transfusion of erythrocytes (red blood cells used for the transportation of oxygen).
-After bone marrow or stem cell transplantation the body cannot produce its own blood for a certain period of time (at that time about ten days).
+After bone marrow or stem cell transplantation, the body cannot produce its own blood for a certain period of time (at that time about ten days).
 This is why a transfusion of erythrocytes becomes necessary.
 But taking erythrocytes is not permitted by Jehovah’s Witnesses.
-Hence, there is a contradiction, one against all logical reasoning because the bone marrow is practically “the factory” of blood.
-Produced stem cells in the bone marrow are much more similar in consistency to full blood cells than erythrocytes which appear everywhere in the body, like, for example, in urine.
+Hence, there is a contradiction, one against all logical reasoning, because the bone marrow is practically “the factory” of blood.
+Produced stem cells in the bone marrow are much more similar in consistency to full blood cells than erythrocytes, which appear everywhere in the body, like, for example, in urine.

 Nobody knows whether our son Manuel would have survived taking full advantage of all the medical options.
-Shamefully I have to admit that as parents it was more important to make sure that our son would not receive a transfusion of principle blood particles than it was to accept all possible medical treatment for a full 75% chance of victory over cancer.
+Shamefully, I have to admit that as parents, it was more important to make sure that our son would not receive a transfusion of principal blood particles than it was to accept all possible medical treatment for a full 75% chance of victory over cancer.
 I carry this thought and guilt in my heart always.
 I believed that obeying a divine law as interpreted by “Jehovah’s organization” was more important than optimal treatment of my little son.
-I was convinced that we would get him back in the resurrection, and that no permanent damage could be done by his death.
+I was convinced that we would get him back in the resurrection and that no permanent damage could be done by his death.
 I loved my son with the whole heart of a father, and I would have done anything for his happiness, except violate this “divine law” interpreted by men.
 My tears are falling as I write this, and words cannot fully express what I am feeling.

 Epilogue

-My spiritual, emotional and physical well-being has become a touchstone for my thoughts and actions.
-I respect the value of each human being, either as individuals or organized in groups; as long as they do not harm others, but respect the life and dignity of their fellow-men, women and children.
+My spiritual, emotional, and physical well-being has become a touchstone for my thoughts and actions.
+I respect the value of each human being, either as individuals or organized in groups; as long as they do not harm others, but respect the life and dignity of their fellow men, women, and children.
 It is not my right to look condescendingly on people just because they do not share my opinion or viewpoint.
-Every human being is in a different stage of spiritual development and frequently, we do not recognize how harmfully we may have been thinking and acting.
+Every human being is in a different stage of spiritual development, and frequently, we do not recognize how harmfully we may have been thinking and acting.

 A very poignant and touching account, Dieter.
 While I’m confident that you’ll see your son in the resurrection, so much pain could have been avoided but for this ridiculous and Pharisaical interpretation concerning the medical use of blood.
 So many of our brothers and sisters continue to suffer under the heavy and uncomfortable yoke of the men of the Governing Body.